 Special note on packing for this unique safari:

-Weather: Due to the high altitude of this safari we will experience rain, mud and damp conditions.
-Washing is therefore not as easily dried as on other safaris.
-Pack some extra clothes and underwear.
-We have booked extra luggage allowances to cater for this.
-Also bring warm clothes like trousers and fleeces.
+Weather: Due to the high altitude of this safari we will experience some cold and wet conditions so bring warm clothes like trousers and fleeces.
 Beanies and gloves are not needed unless you are sensitive to the cold.
 A good waterproof outer shell (gortex or equivalent) is recommended.
 Layered clothing is the way to go.
 Please bring a raincoat for your camera.
 See here for a simple and effective raincoat that is light and easy to pack.

-Camera support: Large molar-type beanbags are recommended.
-Bring them empty and we can fill them in camp.
-Also, please bring a monopod with a good ball or gimbal head for supporting your heaviest lens.
+Camera support: Please bring a monopod with a good ball or gimbal head for supporting your heaviest lens.
 Tripods are optional.
 Please bring wide angles and macro lenses if you have them.
-A Manfrotto super clamp often comes in handy on safari too.

 Still got safari questions that you want answered, see my FAQ Page...